flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/anti-ice.md

 ### WING anti-ice

 - ON:
     - Blue light and ECAM MEMO "WING A. ICE".
-If pneumatic supply is available wing anti-ice valves open.
+If pneumatic supply is available, wing anti-ice valves open.
 On ground only for a 30s test sequence.
 - OFF:
-    - No light. anti-ice valves close.
+    - No light.
+Anti-ice valves close.
 - FAULT:
     - Amber light and ECAM caution if the anti-ice valve is not in the required position, or low pressure is detected.